scala-steward-org/scala-steward-action/README.md

     scalafix-dependency: ''

     # scala-cli version to install.
 If not provided, Coursier
-    # will install the default version from its app descriptor.
+    # will install the version selected by its app descriptor.
     scala-cli-version: ''

     # sbt version to install.
 If not provided, Coursier will
-    # install the default version from its app descriptor.
+    # install the version selected by its app descriptor.
     sbt-version: ''

     # Whether to sign commits or not.